GrupoDiana/BRT-Documentation/docs/library/service-modules/service-spherical-interpolated-fir-table.md

 **SphericalSOSTable**

 Stores spatial filters represented as **second-order section (SOS) filter banks** instead of FIR impulse responses.
 This representation is typically used when parametric or IIR filter models are preferred over impulse responses.

+## Configuration Options

+This service allows you to configure the following parameters:

+- **Set Grid Spatial Resolution**: Set the spatial resolution that allows the grid to be defined.
+- **Enable/Disable Woodworth ITD**: Toggles the application of the Woodworth ITD formula for HRTF processing.
+- **Set/Get Head Radius**: Configures or retrieves the radius of the listener's head model.
+- **Set parameters for the windowing IR process**: Defined the windowing paremeters.

 ## Summary